nitronet/ezormbundle/README.md

 Obviously this added abstraction layer isn't designed for performance. eZ, like any other Symfony application, requires proper HTTP caching and a decent environment configuration to perform at its best.
 We still consider performance as a key feature but we are aware that this ORM-thing will not perform as fast as raw eZ API usage, and you should be aware of this too.

-Also, the API is SQL-oriented for ease of use and fast learning curve.
-However, the Content model of eZ Platform isn't SQL and thus implies some limitations or differences:
+This bundle is just a handy toolkit when building Forms, querying the API and manage ContentTypes.
+The API is SQL-oriented for ease of use and fast learning curve but the Content model of eZ Platform isn't SQL which leads to some limitations or differences:

 * A Content (sql: row) can have different values with the same ID (versions, translations)
-* A ContentType can be considered like a SQL table when doing a SELECT but writes are sometimes requiring a Location or a special state (drafts)
+* A ContentType can be considered like a SQL table when doing a SELECT but writes are sometime requiring a Location (INSERT) and/or a special state (UPDATE)
 * "Persistence" is a lie (but no one really cares)